121st Anti-aircraft Artillery Regiment "Ravenna": Cold War

 On 1 March 1951, the Italian Army reformed the regiment as 121st Field Artillery Regiment in Reggio Emilia.
 The regiment assigned to the Infantry Division "Trieste", which also included the 21st Field Artillery Regiment.
 On 1 July 1951, the regiment consisted of command, a command unit, the newly raised I and II groups with M101 105 mm howitzers, and the III Light Anti-aircraft Group with 40/56 autocannons, which had been formed by the Anti-aircraft Artillery School.
 On 25 August of the same year, the regiment received the IV Self-propelled Anti-tank Group with M18 Hellcat tank destroyers from the Artillery School.
 On 3 November 1951, the regiment moved from Reggio Emilia to Modena and, on 1 April 1952, the regiment received the V Self-propelled Anti-tank Group with M18 Hellcat tank destroyers.

 On 1 January 1953, the regiment transferred its two groups with M18 Hellcat tank destroyers to the 21st Field Artillery Regiment in Modena.
 On 15 June 1953, the groups of the 21st Field Artillery Regiment were transferred to the 121st Field Artillery Regiment, which was renamed 21st Field Artillery Regiment.
-On the same day the command and command unit of the now former 21st Field Artillery Regiment moved from Modena to Bologna, where they were used to from the command of the newly formed 121st Heavy Anti-aircraft Artillery Regiment.
+On the same day the command and command unit of the now former 21st Field Artillery Regiment moved from Modena to Bologna, where they were used to form the command of the newly formed 121st Heavy Anti-aircraft Artillery Regiment.
 The new regiment was assigned to the VI Territorial Military Command and consisted of four newly formed anti-aircraft groups: the I, II, and III heavy anti-aircraft groups with American 90/50 M1 anti-aircraft guns, and the V Light Anti-aircraft Group with 40/56 autocannons.
 The formation of the new groups concluded in 1954.